 Indeed, the third century BCE seems to have represented a tipping point in the “Africanization” of the Kushite kingdom.
 The last royal burial to take place at Napata is dated to 300 BCE, and a new sequence of burials immediately starts in Meroë.

-This move may have been linked to a political struggle between the old and new centres of power in the kingdom, culminating in a massacre of the priests of the Egyptian gods at Napata.
+This move may have been linked to a political struggle between the old and new centers of power in the kingdom, culminating in a massacre of the priests of the Egyptian gods at Napata.
 At around the same time, worship of the Lion God, Aperdemek – a deity unknown to the Egyptians comes to the fore.
 His temple at Musawwarat dates to the third century.
 In the royal burials at Meroë, African animals such as lions, ostriches, giraffes and elephants are depicted more prominently in paintings and statues, and the high quality ceramics of Meroë, though based on traditional Egyptian designs, are decorated with local motifs.

-All this indicates the triumph of the local Meriotic aristocracy at court, and of more local “African” traditions.
+All this indicates the triumph of the local Meroitic aristocracy at court, and of more local “African” traditions.
 In short, Meroë, being located in a region more typical of the rest of Sub-Saharan Africa than Egypt and Lower Nubia had been, gradually gave rise to a more African-style state.
 This is shown in the greater power of local aristocrats, a recurrent theme in African kingdoms through history.

 Powerful royal women